 Rent collection

 Rent collection is the process by which a landlord receives rental payments from their tenant in accordance with the tenancy agreement.
-It covers the method of payment, the timing, the record-keeping, and the steps taken when payment is late or missing.
-Effective rent collection is one of the most operationally important aspects of running a rental property, consistent, on-time payment is the foundation of rental income and cash flow.
+It covers the method of payment, the timing, the record-keeping obligations, and the steps taken when payment is late or missing.
+The method a landlord chooses affects not only the reliability of payment but also the ease of maintaining the digital income records now required under Making Tax Digital for landlords above the relevant income thresholds.

 Methods of rent collection

-Some landlords, particularly those managing HMOs or properties with older tenants, still collect rent in cash.
-Cash collection requires robust record-keeping, receipts should be issued for every payment, and the income recorded carefully to support accurate self-assessment returns and any future Making Tax Digital submissions.
+Cash is still used by some landlords, particularly those managing HMOs or properties with older tenants who prefer not to use digital banking.
+Cash collection requires receipts to be issued for every payment, with income recorded carefully to support self-assessment returns and Making Tax Digital submissions.
+Cash income that is not recorded and declared carries serious tax risk.

 What to do when rent is late

-The first step when rent is not received on the due date is to contact the tenant promptly, many missed payments are due to banking issues or oversight rather than financial difficulty, and early communication resolves most cases quickly.
-A late rent notice can be issued to formalise the request for payment and create a written record.
+The first step when rent is not received on the due date is to contact the tenant promptly.
+Many missed payments result from banking issues, a forgotten standing order update, or a payroll delay rather than financial difficulty, and early communication resolves most cases quickly.

 Small Landlord